gyorkistamas/afp2-2023-tavasz-stopinventing/Dokumentáció/System Specifications.md

   They have access to all meetings

 ### 5.2 Menu hierachies

-1. Main site
+1. My meetings
 2. My profile
-3. My meetings
+3. Manage meetings
 4. Manage teams
 5. Users
 6. Log In